colinbredenberg/oneirogen-hypothesis/README.md

-# WIP: Codebase for biologically-inspired learning algorithms (alternatives to backprop)
+# Codebase for the paper: "The oneirogen hypothesis: modeling the hallucinatory effects of classical psychedelics in terms of replay-dependent plasticity mechanisms"
+By Colin Bredenberg, Fabrice Normandin, Blake Richards, and Guillaume Lajoie

+This code repository was reproduced by simplifying and adapting the Mila IDT teams BeyondBackprop library: https://github.com/mila-iqia/BeyondBackprop (still under active development)

-Inspired / adapted from https://www.github.com/ernoult/ScalingDTP as well as https://github.com/ashleve/lightning-hydra-template
+Also inspired / adapted from https://www.github.com/ernoult/ScalingDTP as well as https://github.com/ashleve/lightning-hydra-template

 ## Installation